suvrotica/SuvroTuitionBlog/src/lib/posts/BengaliFart.md

 From the flabby ass to the shitty skinny,<br>
 Genteel to the bottom feeding scamny ninny.<br><br>
 Under sari, dhoti, skirt, and pants,<br>
-Pujas and interiors relished,<br>
+In pujas and interiors really relished,<br>
-Of course 99% of Mamata's speech,<br>
+Of course in most of Mamata's speech,<br>
-In what she has ever accomplished.<br>
+And in what she has ever accomplished.<br>
 <br>
 So if you fuck me when I fart,<br>
 It's not the only Bengali fart.<br>